lawrennd/old_talks/_ml/includes/linear-regression-objective-optimisation.md

 \subsection{Solving the Multivariate System}

 \notes{The solution for $\mappingVector$ is given in terms of a matrix inverse, but computation of a matrix inverse requires, in itself, an algorithm to resolve it.
 You'll know this if you had to invert, by hand, a $3\times 3$ matrix in high school.
-From a numerical stability perspective, it is also best not to compute the matrix inverse directly, but rather to ask the computer to *solve* the  system of linear equations given by $$\designMatrix^\top\designMatrix \mappingVector = \designMatrix^\top\dataVector$$ for $\mappingVector$.}
+From a numerical stability perspective, it is also best not to compute the matrix inverse directly, but rather to ask the computer to *solve* the  system of linear equations given by
+$$
+\designMatrix^\top\designMatrix \mappingVector = \designMatrix^\top\dataVector
+$$
+for $\mappingVector$.}

 \notes{\subsection{Multivariate Linear Regression}